Experience life above the Arctic Circle in Finnish Lapland

 Saariselkä is located in the far north of Lapland and is the centre of local Sami culture and tradition.
 The ski area offers a wide range of terrain with 15 slopes spanning two fells suitable for all ski and snowboard ability levels.
 Saariselkä is also our base for exploring the beautiful Urho Kekkonen National Park by snow mobile and husky sleds and due to the lack of artificial light in the evenings our best chance to see the Northern Lights.

 Ylläs is the largest and highest ski resort in Lapland – and the whole of Finland.
 It has 63 slopes with 29 lifts, as well as the longest ski runs in the country.
 The Ylläs area is actually made up of seven fells and two villages, Ylläsjärvi and Äkäslompolo, situated on two different sides of the 718 m high main Ylläs fell.
-Ylläs consistently scores the best powder snow in Lapland due to it's exposure to the harsh winds and winter storms.
+Ylläs consistently scores the best powder snow in Lapland due to it's exposure to the winter storms.

 SNOW & CONDITIONS